kstenerud/concise-encoding/cbe-specification.md

 ### Type Field (Plane 7f)

-Some bulkier or less common types are encoded into a second type plane, adding a second byte to the type code.
+Bulkier or less common types are encoded into a secondary type plane, which adds a second byte to the type code.

 Types from plane 7f begin with the type code prefix `[7f]`, followed by their type code in that plane.
 For example, the type for signed 16-bit array with 8 elements is `[7f 28]`, and the type for [media](#media) is `[7f f3]`.